 Marvel returned to Comic-Con after a three-year hiatus, and we now have a good idea of what the next few years look like.

 The Disney-owned studio confirmed the 12 movies and shows that would make up Phase 5, once Phase 4 ends with Black Panther: Wakanda Forever on November 11.
+Though, technically, Phase 4 has an epilogue: The Guardians of the Galaxy Holiday Special.
 And although nine of the 12 were already known about in some capacity, it’s still great to get the full Phase 5 schedule with some firm dates in the diary.

 When the MCU Phase 4 roadmap was revealed in 2019, it was in a world before anybody had ever heard of Covid-19, and you could feel the relief that the studio could finally return to San Diego.
 There, Marvel gave us a big list of updates about its upcoming Marvel movies and series.

 “Three years ago we were here and it's been a hell of a long time since then,” said Marvel boss Kevin Feige.
 “There have been moments I thought ‘Will I ever be in Hall H again and the answer is Thank God, yes.”

 MCU Phase 5: Release dates

 This is the full list of movies and shows that come under the Marvel Phase 5 umbrella, along with their release dates.

 As the title suggests, you can expect to learn a lot more about the Quantum Realm when Ant-Man and the Wasp: Quantumania arrives next February.
 Jonathan Majors will play Kang the Conquerer, with Paul Rudd reprising his role as Scott Lang/Ant-Man.

 The first Ant-Man and the Wasp: Quantumania trailer just gave us our first look at Kang — including a bit of his purple and green armor.